Are you currently the landlord of a property in Northwest Georgia?

 - The full name of the tenant and address of the property.

 - The main cause why the tenant is being removed.

 - The sum of the over-due rent charges.

 - A declaration that the renter has a precise time to recompense the rent or you will begin the Georgia eviction process.

 - A declaration of how the eviction announcement was served to the tenant.

-According to the Georgia Landlord Tenant Handbook, “the Georgia landlord-tenant laws do not specify how long you should wait before filing an eviction lawsuit.
+According to the Georgia Landlord Tenant Handbook, “the Georgia landlord-tenant laws do not specify how long you should wait before filing a suit in court.
 You have the option to give the tenant a period of 24 hours to 10 days to comply with the notice.
 If the tenant refuses to comply, you can go ahead and file an eviction lawsuit.”

 The Bottom Line

 The aforementioned points are all important to consider if you’re a landlord in Northwest Georgia or plan on being one in the near future.

 If you would like a professional property management company to handle the Georgia eviction process for you, don’t hesitate to contact us at HAAS Properties.